Whither the beats? Jonathan Emile ponders why rap and hip hop struggle in Anglo Montreal

 In rap and hip hop, it's mostly still the two solitudes.

-Montreal has several established francophone rap acts — groups such as the Dead Obies, Radio Radio and Nomadic Massive, all rapping in more than one language.
+There are several established francophone rap acts based in Montreal — groups such as the Dead Obies, Radio Radio and Nomadic Massive, all rapping in more than one language.

 But an established anglophone rap and hip-hop scene simply doesn't exist.
 Emile believes it's tied to the nature of the art form.